kjspring/Pneumonia-detection-using-CNN/README.md

 ## Pneumonia Classification App

 The Pneumonia Classification App is designed to be used by health professionals to quickly identify patients that may have pneumonia.
 This will pre-screen the patients before the x-ray is sent to a radiologist.
-Instead of a radiologist.
 The radiologist would then classify the images as having pneumonia or not.
 This data would be saved to further train future models as the application is updated.

 This [pneumonia classification app](https://kjspring-x-ray-pneumonia-prediction-app-app-bmt24r.streamlit.app/) is a prototype to allow stakeholders and other interested parties to test the pneumonia classification model on their own.
 Go to the [website](https://kjspring-x-ray-pneumonia-prediction-app-app-bmt24r.streamlit.app/) and upload your chest x-ray image.
 The model will classify the x-ray as normal or pneumonia.